alibaba/spring-cloud-alibaba/README.md

 ## Contact Us
 Mailing list is recommended for discussing almost anything related to spring-cloud-alibaba.

-spring-cloud-alibaba@googlegroups.com:You can ask questions here if you encounter any problem when using or developing spring-cloud-alibaba.
+spring-cloud-alibaba@googlegroups.com: You can ask questions here if you encounter any problem when using or developing spring-cloud-alibaba.